sfigg/commercialization-public/manufacture/iot/iot-core-image-wizard.md

 ## November 2018 Preview release notes

 - Only supports creating a new workspace.
 Cannot open/edit a workspace.
 Use the [Powershell Commands](iot-core-adk-addons-command-line-options.md) to open/edit a workspace.
-- Just debug configurations of image builds
+- Just debug configurations of image builds.
+If you need to build retail images, use the [Powershell Commands](iot-core-adk-addons-command-line-options.md).

 ## Related topics